bluesky314/MLheuristics.github.io/_posts/2019-05-12-Prior-Intution.md

 ---
 layout: post
-title: Coming Soon: An Intuitive way to see Priors
+title: Coming Soon An Intuitive way to see Priors
 ---

 An intuitive illustration of a prior from McElreath's Statistical Rethinking and more intutions of Bayesian analysis